 Level 2 Land Surface Temperature products have been validated against in situ observations (Category-A validation) from eleven "Gold Standard" Stations, and intercompared (Category-C validation) with respect to an independent operational reference product (SEVIRI from LSA SAF).
 In all cases it is the NTC products that are validated, and the Probabilistic cloud masking implementation is used for all cloud masking.
-Level-3C products for the full Cycles 045 for SLSTR-A and 026 for SLSTR-B are evaluated for identifying any gross problems.
+Level-3C products for the full Cycles 046 for SLSTR-A and 027 for SLSTR-B are evaluated for identifying any gross problems.
 Both S3A and S3B L2 products are produced with the updated LST coefficients following the operational release on 25th February 2019.
-Note: a decontamination event between 20th May and 26th May 2019 occurred for S3A which has limited the quantity of data available and the number of matchups for Cycle 045.